dotnet54/multivariate-measures/README.md

 ### Results

-The results of all experiments can be found in the folder ``data``.
-Particularly, aggregated results are in ``summary`` folder, while full raw data is available in folder ``raw``.
+The results of all experiments can be found in the folder ``data/raw``.
-We also provide the scripts to post process data in the ``experiments/papers/multivariate_measures`` folder
+We also provide the scripts to post process data in the folder ``experiments/papers/multivariate_measures``.

 ## Using the application